thatOneArchUser/cpp-discord-bot/README.md

 ```

 ## Setup
-just put your user id and bot token in settings.json
+just put your user id and bot token in settings.json (no quotes for the id)

 ## Build
 g++ needs to be installed